AdobeDocs/analytics-1.4-apis/src/pages/guides/admin-api/data_types/r_list_variable_allocation_type.md

 An enumerated list of allocation types.

-One of the following values of type `xsd:string`:
+One of the following values of type `string`:

 - full
 - linear